isaacnmm/pestpolicy-hugo2XX/content/posts/best-exterior-primer-paint/index.md

 Cons: - The package could be more 1-gallon only - Its available in white color only

-> See Also: > Interior versus Exterior Paint

 ###  [3.
 MAD DOG MDP100 Exterior Primer](https://www.amazon.com/dp/B0067NKC6G/?tag=p-policy-20)